bhupendraparihar/ProgrammingTerms/README.md

 	<dd>Correctness is the ability of software products to perform their exact tasks, as defined by their specification.</dd>

 	<dt>Robustness</dt>
-	<dd>Robustness is the ability of software systems to react appropriately to abnormal conditions.*There will always be cases that the specification does not explicitly address.
-The role of robustness requirement is to make sure that if such cases do arise, the system does not cause catastrophic events; it should produce appropriate error messages, terminate its execution cleanly, or enter a so-called "graceful degradation" mode.*</dd>
+	<dd>Robustness is the ability of software systems to react appropriately to abnormal conditions.<em>There will always be cases that the specification does not explicitly address.
+The role of robustness requirement is to make sure that if such cases do arise, the system does not cause catastrophic events; it should produce appropriate error messages, terminate its execution cleanly, or enter a so-called "graceful degradation" mode.</em></dd>

 	<dt>Extendibility<dt>
-	<dd>Extendibility is the ease of adapting software products to changes of specification. *Two principles for imporving extendibility.
+	<dd>Extendibility is the ease of adapting software products to changes of specification. <em>Two principles for imporving extendibility.
 1. Design simplicity : a simple architecture will always be easier to adapt to changes than a complex one.
-2. Decentralization: the more autonomous the modules, the higher the likelihood that a simple change will affect just one module, or a small number of modules, rather than triggering off a chain reaction of changes over the whole system.* </dd>
+2. Decentralization: the more autonomous the modules, the higher the likelihood that a simple change will affect just one module, or a small number of modules, rather than triggering off a chain reaction of changes over the whole system.</em> </dd>

-	<dt>Reusability</
+	<dt>Reusability</dt>
+	<dd>Reusability is the ability of software elements to serve for the construction of many different applications.</dd>

+	<dt>Compatibility<dt>
+	<dd>Compatibility is the ease of combining software elements with others.</dd>

+	<dt>Efficiency</dt>
+	<dd>Efficiency is the ability of a software system to place as few demands as possible on hardware resouces, such as processor time, space occupied in internal and external memories, bandwidth used in communication devices.</dd>

+	<dt>Portability</dt>
+	<dd>Portability is the ease of transferring software products to various hardware and software environments.</dd>

+	<dt>Ease of use</dt>
+	<dd>Ease of use is the ease with which people of various backgrounds and qualifications can learn to use software products and apply them to solve problems.
+It also covers the ease of installation, operation and monitoring.</dd>

+	<dt>User Interface Design principle</dt>
+	<dd>Do not pretend you know the user; you don't</dd>

+	<dt>Functionality</dt>
+	<dd>Functionality is the extend of possibilities provided by a system.</dd>

+	<dt>Timeliness</dt>
+	<dd>Timeliness is the abilitity of a software system to be released when or before its users want it.</dd>
 </dl>